 THE CAPTAIN OF KINNOULL HILL (Palimpsest Press, 2016)

-Dennis Duckworth—widely considered the least-likeable person on the Chicago music scene—is a philanderer and a misanthrope with a history of inflicting pain and suffering on nearly everyone he meets.
+Dennis Duckworth—widely considered the least-likeable person on the Chicago music scene—is a philanderer and a misanthrope with a history of inflicting pain and suffering on everyone he meets.
 When a routine flight from New York mysteriously alters its path, he finds himself penniless and stranded on a wooded hillside in rural Scotland.
-The hill is home to Eddie the Red Cap—a curmudgeonly, thousand-year-old goblin who secretly loves books and regrets the violent past of his people.
+The hill is home to Eddie the Red Cap—a curmudgeonly, thousand-year-old goblin who loves books and regrets the violent past of his people.
 Eddie is determined to put his murderous life of mayhem behind him; Dennis merely wants to stop being a jackass.
 How can it be that Dennis faces the bigger challenge?
 Filled with absurdity, magic, humour and hope, The Captain of Kinnoull Hill asks what happens when we can no longer abide our own nature.
-How much can we truly change about ourselves and — in the end — is it worth it to try?
+Can we truly change ourselves and, in the end, is it worth it to try?